NOTICE FOR FAMILIES REGARDING CORONAVIRUS

 The Deceased Management Advisory Group has issued updated guidance on funeral gatherings.
 It states that only members of the deceased's household should attend a service, along with close family members. we must also stress that social distancing guidelines must be adhered to at all times, with mourners from different households remaining at least two metres apart.
 Our local cemeteries and Crematoria have also limited attendance at services, this varies depending on the location up to a maximum of 30 people.

-In addition many locations are now advising the wearing of face coverings during the service.
+With the latest government guidance all locations are now requiring hand sanitiser to be used before entering and the wearing of face coverings during the service.
 We will give you the most up to date and relevant advice when you contact us.

 We will also be asking for a list of attendees names and contact details for track and trace reasons. these will be destroyed 21 days after the service date.